Chart Color Schemes

 An assessment of population growth drivers in Mount Tarcoola reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on AreaSearch's analysis of ABS population updates and new address validations, Mount Tarcoola's estimated population as of November 2025 is around 3,456 people.
-This reflects an increase of 199 individuals since the 2021 Census, which reported a population of 3,257 people.
-AreaSearch inferred this change from their resident population estimate of 3,426 as of June 2024, following examination of the latest ERP data release by the ABS and address validation since the Census date.
-This results in a population density ratio of 1,630 persons per square kilometer for Mount Tarcoola (SA2), which is higher than the average seen across national locations assessed by AreaSearch.
-Over the past decade, from 2015 to 2025, Mount Tarcoola has shown resilient growth patterns with a compound annual growth rate of 0.8%.
-This growth outpaced that of the broader SA3 area.
+Mount Tarcoola's population is estimated at around 3,468 as of Feb 2026.
+This reflects an increase of 211 people since the 2021 Census, which reported a population of 3,257 people.
+The change was inferred from the resident population of 3,426 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 1,635 persons per square kilometer.
+Over the past decade, Mount Tarcoola has demonstrated resilient growth patterns with a compound annual growth rate of 0.8%, outpacing the SA3 area.
+Population growth was primarily driven by natural growth contributing approximately 64.0% of overall population gains during recent periods.

-Natural growth contributed approximately 64.0% of overall population gains during recent periods for the Mount Tarcoola statistical area (Lv2).
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in their latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends project an above median growth for regional areas across the nation.
-By 2041, the Mount Tarcoola (SA2) area is expected to grow by approximately 600 persons, reflecting a total increase of 18.2% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data and to estimate growth across all areas post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Future population trends project an above median growth for regional areas with Mount Tarcoola expected to grow by 592 persons to 2041, reflecting a total increase of 17.7% over the 17 years.

 Frequently Asked Questions - Population